jasamansinghchaggar/freelancer-marketplace/README.md

 ### User Roles & Permissions
 - Role-based middleware for access control
-- Different features for clients and freelancers
+- Different features for clients and freelancers.

+Made with love.!